bradhowes/notifier/README.md

 * Notification Generation -- generate notifications from templates and send them to the correct service (WNS, APNs, etc.)

-Currently there is only support for WNS.
+Currently there is only support for WNS and APNs.

 # Configuration